Thomas Laycock (physiologist): Early life and education

-Life
+Career

-Laycock was born on 10 August 1812 in Wetherby, Yorkshire, and was the son of Wesleyan minister Rev Thomas Laycock.
-He attended the Wesleyan Academy on Woodhouse Grove in West Yorkshire.
-At the age of fifteen, Laycock trained as an apprentice surgeon-apothecary under a Mr. Spence.
-He went on to study at the University College in London and furthered his training in Paris in 1834 for two more years, where his instructors included Alfred Armand Velpeau (1795–1867) and Pierre Charles Alexandre Louis (1787–1872), renowned as an initiator of statistics.
+Laycock studied at the University College in London and furthered his training in Paris in 1834 for two more years, where his instructors included Alfred Armand Velpeau (1795–1867) and Pierre Charles Alexandre Louis (1787–1872), renowned as an initiator of statistics.
 While in Paris, Laycock studied anatomy and physiology under Jacques Lisfranc de St. Martin and Velpeau at la Pitié.

 In the spring of 1837, Laycock began to learn German to further his readings beyond English and French literature.
 In 1839, he went to Germany and received his doctorate degree under Professor Karl Friedrich Heinrich Marx at University of Göttingen in Lower Saxony, Germany.
 Throughout 1839 to 1840, Laycock published many papers on hysteria and other mental illnesses.

 In his final paper on hysteria, Laycock wrote about the effects of hysteria on consciousness seen in comas, delirium, hallucinations, and somnambulism.
 This final paper introduced the revolutionary concept that stimuli to the brain could invoke actions in the subject without the subject being aware of them.
 This concept steered away from the notion of man as a unique spiritual human being, and saw man as more automated and animalistic.

-After receiving his doctorate degree in 1839, Laycock returned to York working as a physician at the York Dispensary and lecturer of medicine at York Medical School.
-During his time at the York Dispensary, he earned himself a reputation as a skilled physician, as well as a profound thinker, medical scientist, and prolific writer.
+After receiving his doctorate degree in 1839, Laycock returned to York, where he worked as a physician at the York Dispensary and lecturer in medicine at York Medical School.[6]
+During his time at the York Dispensary, he established a professional reputation and published a number of works in medicine and related fields.

 In 1852, Laycock first encountered Hughlings Jackson, a new student; he also taught Jonathan Hutchinson whom Jackson was to meet in 1859 and share a house with at 14 Finsbury Circus, London for three years.

 In 1855, the position of chair of medicine at the University of Edinburgh became open.
 The position was highly desired and candidates would canvas for the spot.
 Of eight potential contestants, Laycock was selected by the Edinburgh Town Council; however, he was not generally accepted by the public or by the people of the profession.
 Despite the antagonism, Laycock maintained his reputation as a prolific writer in medical, philosophical, and psychological writings up until his death in 1876.
 In 1856 he was elected a member of the Harveian Society of Edinburgh.

 Laycock set up a course for medical psychology and mental diseases as a professor of medicine at Edinburgh.
 His course was not well received by the medical students at Edinburgh.
 The medical students preferred being taught straightforward principles to help prepare for examinations.
 On the other hand, Laycock preferred to present an abstract, broad view of medicine in the hopes that his students would learn through independent reading without someone forcing them to learn.